radiantearth/stac-spec/json-spec/README.md

 STAC Items are still a work in progress, and feedback is very much appreciated.
 The core fields were designed to be quite flexible, adapting to many different data organization schemes.
-Organizations are encouraged to adapt the core fields to their needs, finding any limitations that would need the specification.
+Organizations are encouraged to adapt the core fields to their needs, finding any limitations that would need to be addressed the specification.

 Implementors are encouraged to publish their implementations, ideally contributing to the examples folder.
 This will enable a spreading of best practices, and it is hoped that additional specification extensions can